jorgebucaran/hyperapp/docs/lifecycle-events.md

-# Lifecycle Methods
+# Lifecycle Events

-Lifecycle methods are custom functions invoked at various points in the life of a [virtual node](/docs/core.md#virtual-nodes).
+Lifecycle events are custom function handlers invoked at various points in the life of a [virtual node](/docs/core.md#virtual-nodes).

 ## oncreate